Bisht13/post-quantum-eth-security/README.md

 - Using Sandstorm, the user generates a proof for the inputs.
 - The user then submits the proof to the blockchain for verification.

 The proof can then be verified by a smart contract wallet using account abstraction.
-The smart contract wallet can then be used to send transactions to other smart contracts.
+The smart contract wallet can then be used to send transactions.

-`Note: For verifying the proof of a transaction, in the function _validateSignature, the smart contract needs to call the verifying contract.
+For verifying the proof of a transaction, in the function *_validateSignature* of SimpleAccount.sol, the smart contract needs to call the verifying contract.
 If the proof is valid, the transaction will take place else it will revert resulting the signature validation to fail.
-This is NOT implemented yet.`

 ## Getting Started